 North Dakota

-While it’s possible to have legal hemp delta-9 in North Dakota, amendments to the original law both explicitly include all THCs in the Farm Bill limit, but also ban the conversions used to make delta-8 and most delta-9 products from CBD.
+Hemp delta-9 is technically legal in North Dakota.
+However, amendments to the original hemp law explicitly include all THCs in the 0.3% limit, and also ban the conversions used to make delta-8 and most delta-9 products from CBD.
 It’s possible, even with this, to have legal hemp delta-9 in North Dakota, but it makes it much more difficult.

 Ohio